jbuchermn/newm/README.md

 #### Setting up the config file

-Configuring is handled via Python and read from either `$HOME/.config/newm/config.py` or (lower precedence) `/etc/config.py`.
+Configuring is handled via Python and read from either `$HOME/.config/newm/config.py` or (lower precedence) `/etc/newm/config.py`.
 Take `default_config.py` as a basis and check the source code for usages of `configured_value` to get more details about the different keys.

-For example, copy:
+For example, copy (path of `default_config.py` in the example assumes pip installation)

 ``` sh
 cd